ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

   <p>
   <b>Note:</b> If you are new to the Ruby programming language, you might
-  consider reviewing the <a href="http://www.rubycentral.com/book/">Pragmatic Programmers Guide to Ruby</a>, since it is expected that users of the Ronin Console have a basic understanding of Ruby programming practices.
+  consider reviewing the <a href="http://www.rubycentral.com/book/">Pragmatic Programmers Guide to Ruby</a>, since it is expected that users of the Ronin Ruby Console have a basic understanding of Ruby programming practices.
   </p>